evillan0315/project-board-server/MARKETING.md

 ✅ **AI-Driven Productivity Boosters:** Experience unprecedented efficiency with intelligent code generation, analysis, and automated tasks powered by Google Gemini.
 ✅ **Robust Enterprise Security & Compliance:** Trust in a secure architecture with advanced authentication, authorization, and data handling.
 ✅ **Extensive API Surface for Custom Integrations:** Easily extend and customize functionality to fit your unique business needs and integrate with third-party services.
 ✅ **Rich File, Database, and Terminal Utilities:** Gain comprehensive control over your development environment, from local file systems to remote servers and databases, all within one platform.

 ---

-## **Get Started**

-Ready to transform your development workflow?
-Contact us for a demo or check out our detailed documentation to integrate this powerful platform into your operations.

----